 Learning & Development Officer, Multinational Insurance Company

-Inductions, exit interviews, planning events, sourcing vendors to do training etc.
+- Setting up inductions, exit interviews, planning events, sourcing vendors to do training, etc.

 - Working with people on a daily basis